Mic43/VirtualWord/README.md

 # Virtual simulation

-Simulation of the grid-like world occupied by different species, with customizable behaviours.
+Simulation of the grid-like world occupied by different species, with customizable behaviors.